-In its letter dated July 23, 2013, the licensee provided a sketch depicting that the minimum level measurement range is approximately 26 ft., from the high pool level elevation to the top of the spent fuel racks.
+In its letter dated July 24, 2013, the licensee provided a sketch showing the different level indications and the level sensor instrument.
+This sketch shows that the level sensor range for both the primary and backup instrument channels is approximately 25 ft.
+11 in. from the normal water level elevation to the top of the spent fuel racks.

-The NRC staff notes that the range specified for the licensee's instrumentation will cover Levels 1, 2, and 3 as described in Section 3.2 above.
+The NRC staff notes that the range specified for the licensee's instrumentation will cover Levels 1, 2, and 3, as described in Section 3.2 above.
 The licensee's proposed plan, with respect to the number of channels and the range of the instrumentation for both of its SFPs, appears to be consistent with NEI 12-02, as endorsed by the ISG.